galeone/galeone.github.io/_posts/2017-09-06-ethereum-node-raspberri-pi-3.md

 WantedBy=multi-user.target
 ```

-This service file will disable Advanced Power Management feature and the spindown of both HDDs.
+This service file will disable Advanced Power Management feature and the spin-down of both HDDs.
 Now we start the service and enable it on every boot.

 ```bash
 systemctl start hdparm.service